This post was most recently updated on December 13th, 2020

 My favorite is the transportation system in Cyprus.
 It’s much better than what we have here in Vietnam.

 What are the worst things in Cyprus?
 What thing do you hate the most?

-Mainly I hate the private colleges in there.
+Mainly I’m not too fond of the private colleges there.
 Their teaching ways are very bad.

 - People in Cyprus are racist.